Couple in an argument

 How can you stop idealization and devaluation in BPD?

-Stopping or reducing the pattern of idealization and devaluation in BPD can be challenging, but there are therapeutic approaches and strategies that can be helpful.
-It’s important to note that addressing these patterns typically requires professional guidance and support from a mental health professional experienced in treating BPD.
-Here are some strategies commonly used in therapy:
+Managing the patterns of idealization and devaluation in BPD involves a combination of therapeutic approaches, self-awareness, and other support.
+Addressing these patterns almost always requires professional guidance and support from a mental health professional experienced in treating BPD.

 Educate yourself